delton137/delton137.github.io/_posts/2018-11-03-vegan-and-vegetarian-recipes.md

 * Prepare wraps: Lay a lettuce leaf in the center of each wrap.
 Top with tzatziki sauce and quinoa, wrap, and serve.

+---
+---

+## Lentil soup
+---
+---
+Recipe from Rich Elton.
+Converted to a vegetarian version by Dan Elton.

+### INGREDIENTS

+* One 32 oz box of veggie stock
+* One 16 oz can of veggie stock
+* One bag of lentils
+* One 28 oz can of diced tomatoes
+* One 14.5 oz can of diced tomatoes with Jalapenos
+* 3 Tbs sugar of brown sugar
+* 2 or 3 carrots sliced
+* ½ cup chopped celery
+* ½ cup chopped onions
+* 8 oz diced drained tofu (optional)
+* 4-6 oz beyond meat sausages, cooked
+* 1 garlic clove, diced finely
+* Basil to taste
+* ½ Tsp salt or to taste

+### INSTRUCTIONS

+* Bring the Chicken or Vegetable stock to a boil.
+Add in rinsed lentils and tomatoes.
+Bring to a boil, reduce heat and let simmer for ~ 10 - 15 minutes or so. (this is a good time to chop the onions, celery and carrots)
+* Add in chopped onions, celery, and garlic.
+Bring to a boil, then reduce heat and add carrots.
+Let simmer for 30 minutes or so, until lentils are fully softened, stirring occasionally.
+* Add in tofu and/or beyond sausages salt, and sugar.
+Add basil to taste.
+Can add oregano also, if desired.
+Let simmer another 5 minutes or so.
+Should be ready to serve.

 <!----------------------------------------------------------------------------->
 ---
 ---